 - WITH LIFESOURCE BITS: This formula contains BLUE’s exclusive LifeSource Bits – a precise blend...

-- NATURAL DOG FOOD: BLUE dry dog food is formulated for the health and well-being of your puppy and...
+- NATURAL DOG FOOD: BLUE dry dog food features the finest natural ingredients enhanced with vitamins...

 When it comes to puppies, many Frenchie owners look for a natural, more gentle food choice – and that’s where Blue Buffalo Wilderness’ Natural Puppy Food comes in.